 All assignments at ALVA have due dates throughout the semester to best pace student learning.
-Each Monday teachers will enter temporary zeros for missing assignments from the previous week.
-If students complete the assignment, the temporary zero will be replaced with the student score.
+If students do not complete the assignment by the due date, a temporary zero will be placed in the gradebook.
 Students are permitted to submit assignments beyond the due date until the Quarter End Date.
 Assignments will not be accepted after the Quarter End Date and temporary zeros will become permanent.